-It’s a distressing time when you must face that one lingering question: how do I stop my business failing?
+It’s a distressing time when you must face that one lingering question: how do I stop my business from failing?

 But some businesses are just not suited for the online world — and some business owners are the same.
 This means plenty of small businesses still operate a brick-and-mortar storefront, yet we all know the perils of committing to such a business model.